Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Introduction

-A great number of works have attempted to tackle the aforementioned weaknesses of MPNNs, which we will review in Section~\ref{sect:rel_work} and Appendix~\ref{app:other_relwork}.
+A great number of works have attempted to tackle the aforementioned weaknesses of MPNNs, which we review in Section~\ref{sect:rel_work}.
 For now, we restrict our discussion to one specific approach---using Laplacian eigenvectors as node feature augmentations.
-Why are we particularly interested in it?
-The reason is that Laplacian eigenvectors may alleviate \textbf{both} issues we raise above.
+We are particularly interested in such an approach since Laplacian eigenvectors provide a solution to alleviate \textbf{both} issues we raise above.
 First, Laplacian eigenvectors provably contain rich \textbf{local structural information}~\citep{cvetkovic1997eigenspaces, FURER20102373, Rattan_2023}, and can thus serve as additional node labels, making it easier for a GNN to separate nodes that are otherwise similar.
 Furthermore, they can reflect the absolute position of each node within the graph~\citep{von2007tutorial}, making GNNs aware of potential \textbf{long-range interactions}.
-Indeed, a vast literature has regarded Laplacian eigenvectors as so-called \emph{graph positional encodings}, which play important roles both in MPNNs and graph transformers~\citep{dwivedi2021graph, dwivedi2023benchmarking, rampavsek2022recipe, ying2021transformers}.
+Indeed, a vast literature has regarded Laplacian eigenvectors as \emph{graph positional encodings}, which play important roles both in MPNNs and graph transformers~\citep{dwivedi2021graph, dwivedi2023benchmarking, rampavsek2022recipe, ying2021transformers}.